 - You can use fish emulsion or sea weed organic fertilizers during the green leaf growth time but shift to a balanced fertilizer once the flowers emerge.

-- Prune them for a bushy growth.
-With
+- Pinch them periodically for a bushy growth.

 - Water regularly.
 Don’t panic if you miss a day unless its really very hot.
 They can take a day or two without watering.
 Some flowers might wither though